LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

    (Some output has been eliminated for conciseness.)

 #.
-You can explore introcs-csharp/projects to see our MonoDevelop projects.
-Just launch
+You can explore introcs-csharp/examples to see our programs.
-   MonoDevelop, browse to the introcs-csharp/projects folder and you can load the GCD example solution.

-   You can use the MonoDevelop import instruction to copy a project or file into your MonoDevelop Solution from ours.

 #.
 There are other folders, too.
 The ``rst`` folder contains the "source code" for the
    notes themselves.
 The ``devel`` folder contains scripts to build the HTML, PDF, and ePub